LambBread/BasicClock/README.md

 # BasicClock
-Basic clock made in raylib
+Basic clock made in C++ using raylib

 ## How to compile
 ### Windows: